Toggle navigation

 The Pan-Cancer tab is designed to facilitate several important research objectives:

-- Cross-Cancer Comparison: By comparing gene expression across multiple cancers, researchers can identify genes that are either commonly dysregulated across cancers or specifically altered in certain cancer types.
+• Cross-Cancer Comparison: By comparing protein/phosphoprotein expression across multiple cancers, researchers can identify genes that are either commonly dysregulated across cancers or specifically altered in certain cancer types.

 4. Next Steps

-After visualizing gene expression and reviewing the DEGs and survival data, consider the following next steps:
+After visualizing protein expression and reviewing the DEP/DEPP and survival data, consider the following next steps:

-- Further Analysis: Explore specific genes of interest identified in the DEGs Table in more detail.
+• Further Analysis: Explore specific genes of interest identified in the DEP/DEPP in more detail.
 This could involve validating their roles in cancer biology through experimental studies or further computational analysis.

 Introduction